sjayawardena/p2-capital-cities-quiz/README.md

 Paytone One is used for the title/logo in the header, all text that appears on buttons (the start button, the answer option buttons and the play again button), the end message generated based on score, and the final score number.

-Work Sans is used for the intructions, the text in the footer, the text for each question, the progress tracker on the game screen, the score tracker on the game screen, and the text immediately above and below the final score number on the end screen ("You scored:" and "out of 12").
+Work Sans is used for the instructions, the text in the footer, the text for each question, the progress tracker on the game screen, the score tracker on the game screen, and the text immediately above and below the final score number on the end screen ("You scored:" and "out of 12").

 Letter spacing of 2 or 3 pixels is applied to all text on the site, apart from the text in the footer.
 The intention is to make the text easier to read and more pleasing on the eye.